whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 In contrast, the war-resisters valued sexual relationships based on sharing, sensitivity, and self-restraint.
 The men who did not exhibit these qualities in early sexual encounters expressed regret and believed that they had lost out on chances for personal growth.
 Many described having learned lessons from women sexual partners, including how to relate to people, share, and enjoy life.[xxx-true americanism|p141]<sup>,</sup>[xxx-true americanism|p147]

-Abusive or deprived childhoods profoundly affect people's capacity for pleasure and connection, with some people simply unable to feel deeply in adulthood and even rejecting deep pleasure and connection as a "burden."
+Abusive or deprived childhoods profoundly affect people's capacity for pleasure and connection, with some people unable to feel deeply in adulthood and even rejecting deep pleasure and connection as a "burden."
 In other words, these war-volunteers were _not able_ to feel certain feelings.
 They lacked a capacity that seems inherent or normal to people raised in a respectful way.
 They weren't necessarily "taught" to objectify women and embrace double standards.
 Child abuse can train children to have insecurity and little or no empathy.
 Of course someone who doesn't feel deeply is more likely to treat others like objects, i.e. objectifying them.
 And insecure people tend to put down others.

 Even if ruling classes didn't manipulate elections, how are people supposed to agree on any political issues when some people value pleasure, connection and having a meaningful life, and others embrace superficiality and allow themselves to be cogs in a machine?

 When children are trained for obedience, and child abuse and deprivation can cause strong insecurities, is it any wonder that cowardice is common in adulthood, and people have low trust in each other?

 Child abuse or deprivation aren't all-or-nothing.
 Some people grow up with far more than others, and nearly all of us raised in unhealthy nations carry at least some negative impacts from our childhood.
-Some kinds of child abuse become normalized, encouraged, and even legally required, such as forcing children to obey unaccountable authorities and tolerate meaningless or boring work in school so that they will be obedient and tolerate meaningless jobs in adulthood.
+Some kinds of child abuse become normalized, encouraged, and even legally required, such as forcing children to obey unaccountable authorities and tolerate meaningless or boring work in school so that they will obediently tolerate meaningless jobs in adulthood.

 These emotional troubles can also make it difficult to have satisfying romantic and spousal relationships, limiting the connection and trust many people experience even in their families.

 The war-resisters had grown up with a respectful childhood, so respect was the norm for them.
 They grew up with the spiritual strength needed to oppose an unjust war.
-The war-volunteers had grown up in disrespectful houses with little loving touch, double standards, emotional and physical abuse, and more.
+The war-volunteers had grown up in disrespectful homes with little loving touch, double standards, emotional and physical abuse, and more.
 In adulthood, they tolerated being a cog in a machine.**

 This is _not_ to say that "warriors are bad" or "war resistance is good."
 A nation must always be ready to defend itself.
 The question is whether or not people are emotionally capable of having integrity and deep relationships.
 Clearly when children are unable to heal from their abuse or deprivation, they can become adults willing to support disrespectful authorities.